 - Great to shine up old wooden furniture

 Our post-and-beam home is built entirely of wood, hardwood floor to ceilings.
-A lot of Brett’s family are amazing woodworkers, so we have so many beautiful furniture pieces they’ve made for us.
-To keep ’em all shining like new, we made this furniture polish.
+So needless to say, we end up using a lot of furniture polish to keep things looking bright.
+Most o f Brett’s family are amazing woodworkers, and we have so many beautiful furniture pieces they’ve made for us.
+To keep ’em all shining like new, we made this simple beeswax furniture polish.

 Where Does Beeswax Come From Anyway?

 As a beekeeper, we have a lot of wax left over from when we harvest honey from the hives.
-Bees make the wax to create cells, which form that hexagonal honeycomb pattern.
+Bees make the wax to create “cells”, which form that hexagonal honeycomb pattern.
 The cells can be used to lay eggs, raise brood, and keep honey that the bees store for the winter.
-The honey is stored in these hexagonal cells, and when the moisture has been cure out from the honey, the bees will cap the cells with a wax seal.
-This preserves the honey for the winter, and keeps the moisture from ruining their honey stores.
+The honey is stored in these hexagonal cells, and when the moisture has been cured out from the honey, the bees will cover the cells with a wax seal.
+This is called capping.
+It preserves the honey for the winter, and keeps the moisture from ruining their honey stores.

-When we harvest honey, we scrape the honey and wax from the frames, and once the honey gets filtered into a separate bucket (which we then jar up and enjoy!) we are left with the wax.
+When we harvest honey, we scrape the honey and wax from the frames.
+Once the honey gets filtered into a separate bucket (which we then jar up and enjoy!) we are left with the wax.
 We melt the wax to remove any impurities, and then keep it to make great products like this!

-Here is a frame full of honey, perfectly enclosed in beeswax:
+Here is a frame full of honey, perfectly capped in beeswax:

-Using the polish is a simple process: use a cloth to apply, allow to sit overnight, and gently polish off the excess in the morning.
+Using the polish is a simple process: use a microfiber cloth to apply the wax directly to the wood surface.
+Allow the wax polish to sit overnight, and gently buff off the excess in the morning.